podefr/react-debounce-render/README.md

 # Changelog

+### 7.0.0 - AUG 22 2020

+* Introduce the `debounce` higher order function as 2nd export for use in redux/compose patterns.
+See [maximizing composability convention](https://reactjs.org/docs/higher-order-components.html#convention-maximizing-composability) for more info.
+Thanks [CurriedFloat](https://github.com/CurriedFloat) for the contribution!
+* No breaking changes

 ### 6.1.0 - JUNE 23 2020

 * Fix import of lodash.debounce.
 See [PR #20](https://github.com/podefr/react-debounce-render/pull/20).
 Thanks [ReinAkane](https://github.com/ReinAkane) for the contribution!